maoratar1/SLAM/README.md

 and return the 3d point in the world they represent.

 <img src=README_Images/DeterministicApproach/Triangulation.png width="250" height="150">

+> Courtesy of David Arnon and Refael Vivanti

 Applying the Triangulation is no other than solving a linear system of 4 equations.
 If we denote by P and Q the left and right cameras matrices respectively,